-Physician signature: Printed name: Date and time: Place patient ID sticker here.
+Physician signature: Date and time: Place patient ID sticker here.

-PROCEDURE CONSENT I hereby authorize and such assistants as he/she m nay designate, to perform the TECHNICAL DESCRIPTION Intravenous thrombolytic therapy fo r acute STEMI (ST-elevation myocardial infarcti ion).
-LAY DESCRIPTION Give clot-dissolving medication thro ugh an IV to dissolve the clot which is causing a heart attack. has discussed with me the information briefly summarized below: BENEFITS within 12 hours of acute STEMI onset.
-When administered within 6 hours of pain or When administered between 6-12 hours afte Decreased risk of developing heart failure. thrombolytic medication is the "standard of care aset, about 1 in 40 persons will have their life says pain onset, about 1 in 60 persons will have the medication is about 3-5 times more likely to have ived. eir life saved. • About 1 in 100 persons will experience non-life-threatening bleeding. • About 1 in 100-250 persons will experience bleeding into the brain which usually results in either death or significant disability. either death or significant disability.
-RISKS OF NOT HAVING THE • Higher risk of death.
-PROCEDURE • Higher risk of developing heart failure.
+PROCEDURE CONSENT I hereby authorize and such assistants as he/s she may designate, to perform the TECHNICAL DESCRIPTION Intravenous thrombolytic therapy fo r acute STEMI (ST-elevation myocardial in farction).
+LAY DESCRIPTION Give clot-dissolving medication thro ugh an IV to dissolve the clot which is caus sing a heart attack. has discussed with me the information briefly summarized below: BENEFITS When PCI is not available within two hours, thrombolytic medication is the "standard of care" for achieving coronary reperfusion within 12 hours of acute STEMI onset.
+When administered within 6 hours of pain onset, about 1 in 40 persons will have their life saved.
+When administered between 6-12 hours after pain onset, about 1 in 60 persons will have their life saved.
+Decreased risk of developing heart failure.
+A STEMI patient who receives thrombolytic medication is about 3-5 times more likely to have their life saved than to have brain bleeding (see below).
+About 1 in 100 persons will experience non-life-threatening bleeding.
+About 1 in 100-250 persons will experience bleeding into the brain which usually results in either death or significant disability.
+RISKS OF NOT HAVING THE PROCEDURE Higher risk of death.
+Higher risk of developing heart failure.
 ALTERNATIVE TREATMENTS None are available at this facility.
-Date and time: Witness signature: Physician signature: Witness signature: Printed name: Date and time: Printed name: Date and time:
+Date and time: Witness signature: Printed name: Date and time: Physician signature: Witness signature: Printed name: Date and time: Printed name: Date and time: